jhogan/core/STYLE.md

 The `place` method does two things.
 If for some reason we need to call the `place` method in an area of the code that doesn't want to bother the customer with an email, we would not be able to use the `place` method.
-Perhapse a better way would be to write the class like this:
+Perhaps a better way would be to write the class like this:

     class salesorder:
         def place(self):